bootstraponline/angular_webdriver/docs/overview.md

   window.clientSideScripts for debugging.
 - **Protractor.allowAnimations** - Control if animation is allowed on
   the current underlying elements.
+- **element.evaluate** - Evaluate an Angular expression as if it were on the scope of the given element.

 ## Protractor semantics

 The `by` syntax, such as `by.binding`, lazily finds elements.